KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 _Delete an assigned external hard or soft link_

-Syntax: `.hdf5.delLink[fname;lname]`
+Syntax: `.hdf5.delLink[lfile;lpath]`

 Where

--   `fname` HDF5 file within which the link to be deleted is contained
+-   `lfile` HDF5 file within which the link to be deleted is contained
--   `lname` name of the link to be deleted within a HDF5 file
+-   `lpath` name of the link to be deleted within a HDF5 file

 returns a message indicating successful deletion of a link.